kanaka/mal/process/guide.md

 * Implement the strings functions in `core.qx`.
-To implement these functions, you will need to implement the string support in the reader and printer (optional section of step 1).
+To implement these functions, you will need to implement the string support in the reader and printer (deferrable section of step 1).
 Each of the string functions takes multiple mal values, prints them (`pr_str`) and joins them together into a new string.
   * `pr-str`: calls `pr_str` on each argument with `print_readably`